Japanese rice fish: Taxonomy and range

 As originally defined, O. latipes was native to much of east and mainland southeast Asia, but in recent decades most of these populations have been split off as separate species based on morphological (morphometrics and meristics) and genetic evidence.
 This limits the native range of definite O. latipes to Japan: eastern and southern Honshu, Shikoku, Kyushu, and smaller southern islands in the country.
 Formerly included in this species but now regarded as separate are O. sakaizumii in northwestern Honshu in Japan (locally, it hybridizes with O. latipes), and O. sinensis (Chinese rice fish) in much of China, west Korea and parts of mainland southeast Asia.
 The taxonomic position of certain populations, including some in China, Laos and east Korea, is unclear and require further study.
 It is possible that all these Chinese populations are part of O. sinensis, but the Laos specimens are relatively large, similar to O. latipes rather than the tiny O. sinensis.
 The east Korean population is part of a clade with O. sakaizumii and O. latipes.
 Based on morphology it is closer to O. sakaizumii than O. latipes, but it may be an undescribed species.

-O. latipes has been introduced to Hokkaido in northern Japan (where ricefish are not native).
+Oryzias latipes has been introduced to Hokkaido in northern Japan (where ricefish are not native).
 There are other reports of introductions around the world, but at least most of those in mainland Asia and Europe involve O. sinensis (Chinese rice fish).